July 26, 2004

 Astronaut Vance Brand at the slightly-used controls of the Apollo-Soyuz command module during the July 1975 mission.
 (NASA)

 We know the Apollo 15 panels are now in Apollo 16.
 But where did the flown Apollo 16 panels finally end up?

-The Apollo 16 panels were installed in CSM-111, the Apollo-Soyuz spacecraft, before its flight.
+The Apollo 16 panels were installed into CSM-111 — the Apollo-Soyuz U.S. spacecraft — before its mission.
 NASA documents reveal that engineers were concerned that the original CSM-111 panel toggle switches had never been X-rayed as part of their quality control process.
-Decision makers had two choices: disassemble the panels and inspect the switches, or use previously flown panels.
+The mission managers had two choices: disassemble the panels and inspect the switches, or use previously flown panels.

 What about the original CSM-111 panels?
 Most likely they are at a museum in storage or as part of another exhibit.
 But they were never to have a flight of their own.

 The technicians, engineers and managers of Apollo faced a myriad of challenges, especially technical, financial and those relating to the schedule.